Create a Website Without Coding in 2026

 A strong first version is usually:

-If you want a more structured checklist, see: The simplest website setup: what you actually need (and what you don’t).
+If you want a more structured checklist, read The simplest website setup.

 Common mistakes to avoid

-- Tuning layouts before your message is clear.
+- Tuning layout before the message is clear

 If creating or updating your website feels heavy, the system is wrong.